shred/acme4j/src/site/markdown/usage/register.md

 registration.changeKey(newKeyPair);
 ```

-All subsequent calls must now use the new key pair.
-The old key pair can be disposed.
-The key is automatically updated on the `Session` that was bound to the `Registration`.
+After a successful change, all subsequent calls related to this account must use the new key pair.
+The key is automatically updated on the `Session` that was bound to this `Registration`.

+The old key pair can be disposed of after that.
+However, I recommend to keep a backup of the old key pair until the key change was proven to be successful, by making a subsequent call with the new key pair.
+Otherwise you might lock yourself out from your account if the key change should have failed silently, for whatever reason.

 ## Deactivate an Account